ghostlandr/headfirstdesignpatterns/README.md

 ```

 This is fine for our one store, and at least we do have some amount of abstraction here: we're using polymorphism
 to treat every type of pizza the same once we get down to the prepare and ship step.
-However you can see that this
+However, you can see that this
 quickly grows out of control once we add more pizzas and more regions to our franchise.
 As well, you can see we're
 using a method like "NewWhateverTypeOfPizza", which means we're now coding to a concrete type rather than an interface,
 and it also means whenever we need to add a new kind of pizza we need to come into this code and modify it to add